Bayesian nonparametric tests for multivariate locations: Introduction

+The development of the asymptotic theory for the testing procedures relies on a strengthening of the theory developed in \cite{bhattacharya2019bayesian}, which studies the asymptotic properties of a multivariate median, denoted by $\theta(P)$, in a non-parametric Bayesian framework.
+Precisely, they put a Dirichlet process prior on $P$ and proved a Bernstein-von Mises theorem for $\theta(P)$ (Theorem 3.1 of \cite{bhattacharya2019bayesian}), which we use for the derivation of the theorems in Sections \ref{3S3} and \ref{3S4}.

 The rest of this paper is organized as follows.
 In Section \ref{3S2}, we give an overview of the existing multivariate testing procedures.
-In Section \ref{3S3}, we describe our Bayesian non-parametric test procedures.
+In Section \ref{3S3}, we describe our proposed Bayesian non-parametric test procedures.
 Section \ref{3S4} gives the local asymptotic power under contiguous alternatives and Section \ref{3S5} presents a simulation study.
-All the proofs are given in Section \ref{3S6}.
+All the proofs are given in Section \ref{3S6}, and we close the paper with a brief discussion in Section 7.